-4.3.9 job-state-message (text(MAX))

-This attribute specifies information about the "job-state" and "job-state-reasons" attributes in human readable text.
-If the Printer object supports this attribute, the Printer object MUST be able to generate this message in any of the natural languages identified by the Printer's "generated-natural-language-supported" attribute (see the "attributes-natural-language" operation attribute specified in Section 3.1.4.1).

-- The value SHOULD NOT contain additional information not contained in the values of the "job-state" and - "job-states-reasons" attributes, such as interpreter error information.
-Otherwise, application programs - might attempt to parse the (localized text).
-For such additional information such as interpreter errors for - application program consumption or specific document access errors, new attributes with keyword values, - needs to be developed and registered. - 4.3.10 job-detailed-status-messages (1setOf text(MAX)) Issue 35 - This attribute specifies additional detailed and technical information about the job.
-Neither the Printer nor - the client localizes the message(s), since they are intended for use by the system administrator or other - experienced technical persons.
+job-completed-with-warnings?
+The job completed with warnings.
+This value SHOULD be supported if the implementation detects warnings.
+Issue 30 job-completed-with-errors': The job completed with errors (and possibly warnings too).
+This value SHOULD be supported if the implementation detects errors.
+Issue 30 job.
+This value SHOULD be supported if the Restart-Job operation is supported.
+Issue 30 value to the job's "job-state-reasons" attribute to indicate that the Printer has no additional 3512 information about the job and never will have any better information.
+Seenote in section 4.3.7.1.
+3513 Issue 14 3514 4.3.9 job-state-message (text(MAX)) 3515 This attribute specifies information about the "job-state" and "job-state-reasons" attributes in human 3516 readable text.
+If the Printer object supports this attribute, the Printer object MUST be able to generate this 3517 message in any of the natural languages identified by the Printer's "generated-natural-language-supported" 3518 attribute (see the "attributes-natural-language" operation attribute specified in Section 3.1.4.1).
+3519 Note: the The value SHOULD NOT contain additional information not contained in the values of the "job-3520 state" and "job-states-reasons" attributes, such as interpreter error information.
+Otherwise, application 3521 programs might attempt to parse the (localized text).
+For such additional information such as interpreter 3522 errors for application program consumption or specific document access errors, new attributes with 3523 keyword values, needs to be developed and registered.
+3524 4.3.10 job-detailed-status-messages (1setOf text(MAX)) Issue 35 3525 This attribute specifies additional detailed and technical information about the job.
+Neither the Printer nor 3526 the client localizes the message(s), since they are intended for use by the system administrator or other 3527 experienced technical persons.
 Clients MUST NOT attempt to parse the value of this attribute.
-See "job- - document-access-errors" (section 4.3.11) for additional errors that a program can process. - 4.3.11 job-document-access-errors (1setOf text(MAX)) Issue 35 - This attribute provides additional information about each document access error for this job encountered by - the Printer after it returned a response to the Print-URI or Send-URI operation and subsequently attempted - to access document(s) supplied in the Print-URI or Send-URI operation.
-For errors in the protocol that is - identified by the URI scheme in the "document-uri" operation attribute, such as 'http:' or 'ftp:', the error code - is returned in parentheses, followed by the URI.
-For example: - 3486 (404) http://ftp.pwg.org/pub/pwg/ipp/new_MOD/ipp-model-v11-990510.pdf - 3487 - Most Internet protocols use decimal error codes (unlike IPP), so the ASCII error code representation is in - 3489 decimal. - 3490 4.3.12 number-of-documents (integer(0:MAX)) - This attribute indicates the number of documents in the job, i.e., the number of Send-Document, Send-URI, - Print-Job, or Print-URI operations that the Printer has accepted for this job, regardless of whether the - document data has reached the Printer object or not. - Implementations supporting the OPTIONAL Create-Job/Send-Document/Send-URI operations SHOULD - support this attribute so that clients can query the number of documents in each job. - 3496 4.3.13 output-device-assigned (name(127)) - This attribute identifies the output device to which the Printer object has assigned this job.
-If an output - device implements an embedded Printer object, the Printer object NEED NOT set this attribute.
-If a print - server implements a Printer object, the value MAY be empty (zero-length string) or not returned until the - Printer object assigns an output device to the job.
-This attribute is particularly useful when a single Printer - object support multiple devices (so called "fan-out").
+See "job-3528 document-access-errors" (section 4.3.11) for additional errors that a program can process.
+3529 4.3.11 job-document-access-errors (1setOf text(MAX)) Issue 35 3530 This attribute provides additional information about each document access error for this job encountered by 3531 the Printer after it returned a response to the Print-URI or Send-URI operation and subsequently attempted 3532 to access document(s) supplied in the Print-URI or Send-URI operation.
+For errors in the protocol that is 3533 identified by the URI scheme in the "document-uri" operation attribute, such as 'http:' or 'ftp:', the error code 3534 is returned in parentheses, followed by the URI.
+For example: 3535 (404) http://ftp.pwg.org/pub/pwg/ipp/new\MOD/ipp-model-v11-990510.pdf 3536 3537 Most Internet protocols use decimal error codes (unlike IPP), so the ASCII error code representation is in 3538 decimal.
+3539 4.3.12 number-of-documents (integer(0:MAX)) 3540 This attribute indicates the number of documents in the job, i.e., the number of Send-Document, Send-URI, 3541 Print-Job, or Print-URI operations that the Printer has accepted for this job, regardless of whether the 3542 document data has reached the Printer object or not.
+3543 Implementations supporting the OPTIONAL Create-Job/Send-Document/Send-URI operations SHOULD 3544 support this attribute so that clients can guery the number of documents in each job.
+3545